Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Fanoos Extensions

 \subsection{Reachability Analysis Performance}

 The reachability analyzer of Fanoos is designed in a generic fashion and amenable to having its implementation swapped out without fundamentally altering the overall approach.
-While reachability analysis is in principle computationally expensive, there are many algorithms that have undesirable worse-case bounds in theory---for example SAT-solvers and the simplex algorithm---but routinely demonstrate useful performance in practice.
+While reachability analysis is in principle computationally expensive, there are many algorithms that have undesirable worse-case bounds in theory---for example SAT solvers and the simplex algorithm---but routinely demonstrate useful performance in practice.
 Methods to potentially draw upon for engineering improvements include the reachability toolboxes CORA \cite{DBLP:conf/cpsweek/Althoff15} and SpaceEx \cite{frehse2011spaceex}, as well as FaSTrack \cite{herbert2017fastrack,fridovich2018planning}, a safe planning framework that addresses a related family of problems; all have pushed forward the frontier of practical applications.
+Naturally, in addition to these well-developed packages, one can build off of the assortment of academic literature --- such as \cite{DBLP:conf/sp/GehrMDTCV18} and others mentioned in \cref{sec:q2_relatedWork} --- that improve the efficiency of reachability techniques pertinent to systems of our interest.